- District Life

 A Word in Time is voiced by Alison Pollard and Stephen Lambert.

 A Word in Time - the online bible study for daily life

 As daily life gets more and more hectic, many find it difficult to make time for the spiritual side of life.
 Now they can simply log on to www.methodist.org.uk/bible from wherever they happen to be and access A Word in Time, the Methodist Church’s online daily Bible study.

-Launched on Sunday September 2 as part of the new-look Methodist website, A Word in Time features a daily Bible reading, background on the text, reflections and questions to ponder from that week’s contributor.
+A Word in Time features a daily Bible reading, background on the text, reflections and questions to ponder from that week’s contributor.
 It follows the readings in the Methodist Prayer Handbook, All things in Christ, bringing the 40,000 readers of the handbook together with online disciples in their search for daily spirituality.
 Sundays will be extra special, with a blog attached to the commentary, enabling users to post their own comments and thoughts on the featured passage.

 Alison Pollard, Web Writer, says; “The Bible is a central part of our faith, but with our hectic 21st century lifestyles, it’s often easy to neglect this essential part of our Christianity.
 With this exciting new online feature, we are trying to encourage the reader to apply the Bible to their own life and the social and political context in which they live.”

 Each week, a different writer will offer their thoughts and reflections on a different passage of the Bible, with fifty-two contributors in total, from a wide range of social and academic backgrounds.